travishalle/Journal/README.md

 Create a model object controller called `EntryController` that will manage creating and deleting entries.

-1. Add a new `EntryController.swift` file and define a new `EntryController` class within the class.
+1. Add a new `EntryController.swift` file and define a new `EntryController` class within then class.
 2. Create a `shared` property as a shared instance (hint: remember, shared instances require an important keyword at the beginning of the line of code).
 3. Add an `entries` array property, and set its value to an empty array of `Entry`.
 4. Create a `createEntryWith(title: ...)` function that takes in a `title` and `body`.
 It should create a new instance of `Entry` and add it to the `entries` array